mesosphere/spark-build/docs/user-docs.md

 ##### Installation

-To enable Kerberos in Spark, provide the following configuration variable during installation: <!-- what does the rest of the JSON look like? -->
+To enable Kerberos in Spark, provide the following configuration variable during installation:

 `spark.kerberos.krb5conf`

-This is the base64 encoding of a `krb5.conf` file: <!-- does this need to happen before the step above? -->
+This is the base64 encoding of a `krb5.conf` file:

 ```bash
 $ cat krb5.conf | base64